runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

   "id": 1,
   "method": "add-module",
   "params": {
-    "module": "module MODULE-NAME endmodule []"
+    "module": "module MODULE-NAME endmodule []",
+    "name-as-id": true
   }
 }
 ```

 * `module` is a module represented in textual KORE format.
-The module may import modules that have been loaded or added earlier.
+The module may import modules that have been loaded or added earlier
+* `name-as-id` is an optional argument which adds the module to the module map under the module name as well as the its ID.

 ### Error Response: